panossot/jam-metrics/WILDFLY_SUBSYSTEM_EXTENSION.md

 1. Go to the directory WildflyAddExtensionSubsystem/AutomatedMetricsSubsystemExtension .

 2. Execute the maven command :
-mvn install -DJBossHome=The directory of you Wildfly installation home directory.
+mvn install -DJBossHome=The directory of your Wildfly installation home directory.

 3. Restart Wildfly server.